Guide to Growth Marketing

-Have you come across the term ‘growth marketing’ and wondered what exactly it meant?
+Have you come across the term “growth marketing” and wondered what exactly it meant?
 You’re not alone.
-There is some confusion in the marketing world about growth marketing and what it really entails.
+There is quite a bit of confusion in the marketing world about the term growth marketing and what it really entails.

-The good news is that we’re here to help clear up some of that confusion.
-So read on to discover how growth marketing works, the ways in which it differs from traditional marketing and growth hacking, how growth marketing tactics can benefit your organization, and how you can design a growth marketing strategy for your own company today.
+We’ll also break down how growth marketing differs from things like traditional marketing and growth hacking.
+From there, we’ll look at how growth marketing tactics can benefit your organization and how you can design a growth marketing strategy for your own company.

 Another important aspect of growth marketing is having individual team members who can take ownership of different parts of the process.
-For example, a fully-integrated growth marketing team will likely consist of experts in marketing, sales, customer support, and analytics.
+For example, a fully-integrated growth marketing team will likely consist of experts from multiple departments, including marketing, sales, customer support, and analytics.

 What is the Difference Between Growth Marketing and Traditional Marketing?